We strongly encourage you to look at the Church of England’s wedding website, which has lots of good ideas and guidance.

-The organist will play suitable voluntaries before and after the service, and during the signing of the register.
-You may need to provide your own sheet music if we do not have it.
+The organist will play suitable music before and after the service (like a great big fanfare when the bride enters the church!), and during the signing of the register.
 If you wish to provide your own musicians of any kind, full organist’s fees are still payable to the church and permission must first be sought.

 Printed Order of Service